gorciu-official/JUAMP/README.md

 If your version looks like `<random shit moment>-w64-mingw32` you are good to build JUAMP.
 If it prints `mingw32`, UPGRADE RIGHT NOW!
 Download `mingw-w64` from `winlibs.com`, and add this to your path.

 Then you are good to run `python3 build.py`.

+## Additional building tips

+1. You can use `make` instead of `python3 build.py`.
+It runs the Python script under the hood
+2. Building to MacOS/iOS/iPadOS/Android is **currently not possible** and the code is not optimized for supporting these platforms.
+I recommend you to don't even try to build for these operating systems, unless you want to do a complete refactor.
+3. Never compile with `mingw-32`, it'll cause problems with dependencies, so please - don't use it.